crosshj/towerdefense/README.md

 -   money-grabbing
 -   disconnected from community/players
--   gacha that feels unfair
+-   gacha that feels unfair (and if it really is unfair then see a host of other endorphin-based predatory games)
+-   not enough open-ness / nerd / API (this is why lerico exists to document line)
+-   in-game communication sucks (this is why people use discord?)

 ## notes